Declaration of War (horse): Assessment

 In the 2013 edition of the World's Best Racehorse Rankings Declaration of War was given a rating of 124 making him joint 11th best rated horse in the work, the same as stable mates Magician and St Nicholas Abbey.

 Stud career

-After the Breeders' Cup Declaration of War was retired and it was announced that he would stand as a stallion at Coolmore stud in Tipperary in 2014.
+After the Breeders' Cup Declaration of War was retired and it was announced that he would stand as a stallion at Coolmore stud in County Tipperary in 2014.
 Declaration of War covered 172 mares in 2014 including a sister to derby winner High Chaparral and Danetime Out the dam of Toormore and Estidhkaar.
 Later in 2014 he was shuttled to Australia along with fellow first season stallion Camelot for the southern hemisphere breeding season.

 In 2015, Declaration of War was moved to stand at Ashford Stud in Kentucky.

 The filly foal, Countess Chrissy was born on 29 December 2014.
 She is unraced and a broodmare.
 Her dam, Monzza (by Montjeu ex Zee Zee Top) was in the Tattersalls December Sales 2014.
 Catalogue states that Monzza had last been covered by Declaration Of War on the 12 February 2014.